 - organising the 4th "Travelling Film Festival WATCH DOCS.
 Human Rights in Film" of Helsinki Foundation for Human Rights

 - workshops on human rights, democracy and minorities

 - issuing leaflets and posters

-is taking place currently (until September 30, 2009) and is conducted by KONSOLA Women Association and Autonomy Foundation within the framework of the project "Nobody is Born with Prejudice ? an anti-discrimination and gender education" funded by Island, Liechtenstein and Norway from the financial resources under the so-called EEA Financial Mechanism and the Norwegian Financial Mechanism and by the Fund for Non-Governmental Organizations (FOP) from the budget of the Republic of Poland.
+3rd edition of the program is taking place currently (until September 30, 2009) and is conducted by KONSOLA Women Association and Autonomy Foundation within the framework of the project "Nobody is Born with Prejudice ? an anti-discrimination and gender education" funded by Island, Liechtenstein and Norway from the financial resources under the so-called EEA Financial Mechanism and the Norwegian Financial Mechanism and by the Fund for Non-Governmental Organizations (FOP) from the budget of the Republic of Poland.

 The project involves the following measures:

 - preparation and distribution of 3 educational films Blue Eyed, Killing Us Softly 3, Tough Guise